 Sleep deprivation also increases the blood level of endocannabinoids, which makes snacking more enjoyable.
 This can make you feel lethargic and sick, which can make it hard to focus in class.
 If you’re trying to be health conscious and struggling, sleep may be the answer!

 Mood and social issues

 Loss of sleep can send you on a rollercoaster of emotions, from irritable to giddy to sad.
 This can make it hard to stay focused and maintain your emotional wellness – and to perform on test day.

-Since burnout culture is so intense, it can also be hard to reach out to peers about how tired and drained you feel.
+Since burnout and hustle culture is so intense, it can also be hard to reach out to peers about how tired and drained you feel.
 You may feel like the only one who’s drained by lack of sleep, while everyone else can do it all.